A Message from our Trustee Patron, Dame Judi Dench, CH, DBE, FRSA

 DSL's Student Bursary Award

-The Friends of Drama Studio London is a small independent charity funded by donations to support trainee actors on our 1 Year Diploma course, not in receipt of student grants.
+The Friends of Drama Studio London is a small independent charity funded by donations to support trainee actors.

 Any applications for grants must be for living expenses not for fees, and can only be applied for once a place has been accepted and confirmed.